“We SELL what we SHARE” is a motto I often say to my Balloon Boss Mastermind and coaching clients.

 a.
 To figure out who is hosting it, on the same who is a search result.
 There will be a section for domain nameservers.
 These are the servers of the company that hosts the website.
 It is how a browser knows where the files are located.
 Generally, the nameservers are something like. ns1.hostingcompany.com ns2.hostingcompany.com There are generally 2-4 nameservers, but they are generally all for the same company.
 Just backup names in case the first does not work.
 Remove the first part before “the” and try visiting that website to get the hosting provider’s contact information.
 So in this instance, we would drop the ns1 and just go do www.hostingcompany.com.
 Remember if the hosting company is not in the US, you can still contact them and ask since other

 countries have similar laws, but the DMCA would not apply to them.

 Form to submit to the hosting company http://www.copyrightsafeguard.com/copyright-basics/downloads/sample-DMCA-take-down-letter.docx

 c.
 Remember that hosting companies will probably make you prove the image is yours.
-The easiest way to do this is watermark your images in an area that can not be easily remove or cropped.
+The easiest way to do this is to watermark your images in an area that can not be easily removed or cropped.

 i.
 Do not place images on the edges.
 The image is easily cropped, and your watermark is gone.